← Back to blog

 AAM and AAMD codes

-The American Alliance of Museums and the Association of Art Museum Directors codes broadly require that proceeds from deaccessioned art be used only for acquiring new works — not for operating expenses.
-Violation can result in sanctions.
+The American Alliance of Museums (AAM) and the Association of Art Museum Directors (AAMD) are the two professional bodies whose codes set the ethical standard for American museums.
+Both broadly require that proceeds from deaccessioned art be used only for acquiring new works — not for operating expenses, salaries, building maintenance, or endowment.
+Violation can result in sanctions including restrictions on loans from other AAMD-member institutions, which in practice can cripple a museum's ability to mount major exhibitions.

 The 2020-22 pandemic relaxation